Hey Kids (Start Here)

 But.

-Both of those options are better than unpredictably terrorizing his already traumatized roommate or attacking the undergraduates he will shortly be intimidating with algebraic topology.
+Both options are better than unpredictably terrorizing his already traumatized roommate or attacking the undergraduates he’ll shortly be intimidating with algebraic topology.

 Fine.